APRIL IN THE GARDEN

 - Rake up autumn leaves regularly from the lawn.

-- Sow winter evergreen grass seed.
+- Sow winter evergreen grass seed in colder climates.

 - Protect pools and water features from falling leaves.